astroumd/lmtoy/docs/cheatsheet.md

        kill -9 $(cat SLpipeline.pid)
        rm SLpipeline.pid

+   There is an outstanding issue on speed.
+If the datasize on $DATA_LMT gets too big, the loop recomputing the lmtinfo data is taking too long.

+   Example: 1-oct-2024 it took nearly 7 minutes for 1384 GB /scratch/data_lmt/ using 8000 obsnum.
+   With only 2300 RSR in 3.6 GB it took almost 1 minute.

 2. This data catcher will allow some "permanent" extra parameters (e.g. pix_list=-13) to the pipeline, if added to the file **SLpipeline.in**:

-       exit SLpipeline.in
+       edit SLpipeline.in

 3. Summary of what rsync has done is a nice way to remotely keep track of progress

        tail -f rsync.log

-4. Re-execute a pipeline with extra parameters (only for urgency)
+4. Re-execute a pipeline with extra parameters (only for urgency, since malt is slow)

        SLpipeline_run1.sh 113271 2024-S1-MX-24 dv=10 dw=10

-   this is a convenient way to fix really bad pipeline runs.
+   this is a convenient way to fix really bad pipeline runs if you want to see them in the "last100"

 5. After this the most recent 100 TAP's produced are on this list: